Aesthetes/Aesthetes-NFTs/README.md

 ### FUNDAMENTAL RULES
 * **1000000000000000e-96 only**: only truly indivisible NFTs will be accepted, so be sure to issue only 1000000000000000e-96 coins for your NFT currency.
 Other values will not be accepted.
 * **Always do blackholing**: you must blackhole the issuing account otherwise the Ripple community cannot be sure that another identical token will never be issued.
 NFTs coming from non-blackholed accounts will not be accepted.

+### HOW TO SETUP THE TRUSTLINE PROPERLY
+Unfortunately there's a bug in the https://xumm.community/tokens page, we're talking with the maintenance to adjust this.
+Refer to the https://xrplnft.art/ page to set the trustline correctly.